davidhax0r/chota/README.md

 #Chota
-Chota is an awesome url shortener written in `Flask`, it is simple yet powerfull.
-Fork this repo and play around with it.
+Chota is an awesome url shortener written in `Flask`, it is simple yet powerful.
+Fork this repo and play around with it, don't forget to make pull requests :)

 <a href="http://imgur.com/KEIT77n"><img src="http://i.imgur.com/KEIT77n.png" title="Hosted by imgur.com" /></a>